nlfiedler/exaf-rs/README.md

 ### Creating, listing, extracting archives

-Start by creating an archive using the `create` subcommand.
+Start by creating an archive using the `create` command.
 The example below assumes that you have downloaded something interesting into your `~/Downloads` directory.

 ```shell
 $ cargo run -- create archive.exa ~/Downloads/httpd-2.4.59